Kelly: How much should Canada expect of Denis Shapovalov?

 Then there's the second version, the post-Raonic, post-Bouchard, let's-slow-our-national-roll sort.

-This is Shapovalov's first major.
+This is Shapovalov's second major.
 He had to qualify to make the main draw.
 He's played a lot of high-anxiety tennis in the last little while and already massively over-performed.
 Just getting through his first full professional season with his confidence intact was the cake.
 Everything he does now is icing on top of icing.

 Everybody knows they should take door No. 2, but it's hard to avoid the irrational excitement of door No. 1.
 Having seen what that did to Raonic/Bouchard (and in particular Bouchard) makes it a lot easier for Canada to go easy on Shapovalov.